This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Decrease the amount of salt you eat.
 Examples of salty foods are chips, cured meats, and canned soups.
 Do not use table salt.

-- Caregivers may tell you not to eat spicy foods such as chilli peppers.
+- Healthcare providers may tell you not to eat spicy foods such as chilli peppers.
 This may help you find out if spicy food makes your BPH symptoms worse.

 - You may have sex if you feel well.